GLOBAL MARKETS-Shares rise on U.S. economic data, euro hits year high

 By Herbert Lash

 The benchmark Standard & Poor's 500 stock index surged to an intraday record after a round of mostly positive economic data.
-A weaker-than-expected read on U.S. gross domestic product, however, cast some doubt on the outlook for growth and whether higher equity valuations are warranted.
+A discouraging read on U.S. gross domestic product, however, cast some doubt on whether higher equity valuations are justified.

-American GDP expanded at a 2.4 percent annual rate in the fourth quarter, down sharply from the 3.2 percent pace estimated in January and 4.1 percent logged in the third quarter, the Commerce Department said.
+GDP expanded at a 2.4 percent annual rate, down sharply from the 3.2 percent pace reported in January and the 4.1 percent logged in the third quarter, the Commerce Department said.

 But the pace of business activity in the U.S. Midwest rose slightly in February, beating expectations and snapping a three-month run of slower growth, the business barometer from the Institute for Supply Management-Chicago showed.